 Suppose you have some data.
 You want to share it with Alex and with Brinn, in some anonymized fashion.
 You trust Alex and Brinn equally, so you use the same definition of privacy for both of them.
 They are not interested in the same aspects of the data, so you give them two different versions of your data.
 Both versions are "anonymous", for the definition you've chosen.

-If you used differential privacy, you get to avoid this type of scenario.
+With differential privacy, you can avoid this failure mode.
 Suppose that you gave differentially private data to Alex and Brinn.
 Each time, you used a parameter of \(\varepsilon\).
-Then if they conspire, the resulting data is still protected by differential privacy, except that the privacy is now weaker: the parameter becomes \(2\varepsilon\).
-So they gain something, but you still quantify how much information they got.
-Privacy experts call this property composition.
+Then if they conspire, the resulting data is still protected by differential privacy.
+The level of privacy is now weaker: the parameter becomes \(2\varepsilon\).
+So they still gain some information, but you can now quantify how much.
+This property is called composition.

 This scenario sounds a bit far-fetched, but composition is super useful in practice.
 Organizations often want to do many things with data.
 Publish statistics, release an anonymized version, train machine learning algorithms… Composition is a way to stay in control of the level of risk as new use cases appear and processes evolve.

 I hope the basic intuition behind differential privacy is now clear.
-Want a one-line summary?
-Uncertainty in the process means uncertainty for the attacker, which means better privacy.
+If you remember a single thing, let this be this one-line summary: uncertainty in the process means uncertainty for the attacker, which means better privacy.

 I also hope that you're now wondering how it actually works!
-What hides behind this magic that makes everything private and safe?
+What hides behind this magic that makes everything safe and private?
 Why does differential privacy have all the awesome properties I've mentioned?
-What a coincidence!
-That's the topic of a follow-up article, which tries to give more details while still staying clear of heavy math.
+This is the exact topic of the next article in this series, which explains this in more detail while still staying clear of heavy math.